aryan-parekh49/record-labels2/backend/README.md

 # Crime Tracking Backend

 This Express.js service manages crime records.
-It uses in-memory storage and exposes endpoints for deadlines, reminders, escalations, and statistics.
+Data is stored in a SQLite database and all routes require a valid JWT token.
+The server also opens a WebSocket endpoint so clients can subscribe to updates.

 Other services such as evidence management run in their own directories.